-Message from Teacher Mimi!
+Message from Teacher Mimi

-We are A Community when we:
+We are courageous when we:

 In this week’s learning resource, you’ll find an activity related to this week’s expectation.
 Let us know how it went!

 Movement / Play

 Give your child a spoon and have them balance a hard-boiled or plastic egg from one point to another either indoors or out.
 How quickly can they go?
 Can they dance as they move?

 The way this helps children Be Courageous is by helping them strengthen and challenge their balancing skills!
 (And if you use a plastic or toy egg, it won’t be messy if the egg does drop!)